-This programme supports activities which nurture and educate Aboriginal and Torres Strait Islander children, youth and adults to improve pathways to prosperity and wellbeing.
-This includes improving family and parenting support; early childhood development, care and education; school education; youth engagement and transition; and higher education.
-The programme has a critical focus on increased school attendance and improved educational outcomes which lead to employment.
+This program supports activities to improve Aboriginal and Torres Strait Islander educational outcomes, opening the door to more options of pathways to success.
+This includes improving family and parenting support; early childhood development, care and education; school education; youth engagement and transition; and tertiary education.
+The program has a critical focus on increased school attendance and improved educational outcomes that lead to employment.

-The Children and Schooling Programme complements a range of state, territory and Australian Government programmes which aim to improve the education outcomes and positive development of Indigenous Australians.
-The programme provides opportunities to fill gaps between existing services, enables innovation and leverages further grant funding.
+The Children and Schooling Program complements a range of state, territory and Australian Government programs that aim to improve the educational outcomes of Aboriginal and Torres Strait Islander peoples.
+The program provides targeted complementary support, enabling innovation and providing opportunities to leverage further grant funding.

 - Increasing participation and positive learning outcomes in early childhood development, care and education leading to improved school readiness.

-- Increasing school attendance and improving educational outcomes.
+- Increasing school attendance and improving educational outcomes, including literacy and numeracy.

 - Increasing Year 12 attainment and pathways to further training and education.

-- Increasing the capacity of Indigenous families and communities to engage with schools and other education providers.
+- Increasing the capacity of Aboriginal and Torres Strait Islander families and communities to engage with schools and other education providers.

 - Primarily focus on ‘outside the school gate’ activities (actions which support the capacity building of parents, care-givers and communities) to complement mainstream grant funding.

-- Engage parents and community to help drive the demand for quality educations and training, including early childhood education and care.
+- Engage parents and community to help drive the demand for quality education and training, including early childhood education and care.

 - Support youth engagement and school retention and/or transition activities for compulsory school-aged childhood education and care.